The angel of the Lord encamps around those who fear him and delivers them. Psalm 34:7

 30 Yet for many years you put up with them,

-and testified against them by your Spirit through your prophets.
+and admonished them by your Spirit through your prophets.

 Yet they would not listen.